cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 Activity: Set Simulation Parameters
 -----------------------------------
-Using the simulation control template above and the table below, let's fill in the template with the variables listed in the table below in your favorite text editor.
+Using the simulation control template above, let's fill in the template with the variables listed in the table below in your favorite text editor.

 +-------------------+---------------+---------------------------------+